actualbudget/docs/docs/migration/nynab.md

 #### Credit Cards (Fix Overspending)

 If you import credit cards with previous debt, you must handle these differently.
 Otherwise, your budget months will show overspending.
-Actual does not handle carrying over debt the similarly, but offers a more manual approach.
+Actual does not handle carrying over debt the same way, but offers a more manual approach.

 1. From the Budget screen, create a category named `Credit Card` (perhaps under a Category Group of `Debt`).
 2. Change all overspent transactions to have their category be this `Credit Card` category.